JonathanMEdwards/subtext10/doc/language.md

   }
 }
 ```
-The optionally-block is like a try-block, except that if none of the clauses succeed, the input value becomes the result.
-That requires that all the clauses must also result in the same type of value as the input.
-This is a shorthand for adding an empty clause at the end of a try-block, which acts like the identity function: `try {...} else {}`.
+The `optionally` structure is like a `try` structure, except that if none of the clauses succeed, the input value becomes the result (which must be the same type of value as the results of the clauses).
+An `optionally` structure is a shorthand for adding an empty clause at the end of a `try` structure, which acts like the identity program: `try {...} else {}`.

 > `try {...} else reject` could be instead `try? {...}`.
-Likwise `optionally {...}` could be just `try {...}`.
+Likewise `optionally {...}` could be just `try {...}`.
 To crash on incompleteness, `try! {...}`.
 This design is more consistent with the way other conditional forms are handled, but we worry it is too subtle.

 ### Boolean operations
 Subtext does not use Boolean values like conventional languages do for making decisions.
-The standard Boolean operations can be done with try-blocks instead.
-The `rgb?` function above was an example of a logical OR.
+The standard Boolean operations can be done with `try` structures instead.
 Here is the recipe for writing boolean operations:
 ```
 // a?
 OR b?
 try {